vdchs/zmk-config-totem/readme.md

 I am not quite there yet.
 This is very much a work in progress and does not type as smoothly as the 22 version.

+Oh yeah, and this layout does feel a bit like playing DDR.

 ## Layers
 ### alpha
 #### alpha base